 'Brittle stars capture squid' by: SciNews (YouTube).

 'Brittle Star Food Fight' by: Neptune Canada (YouTube).

 Basket stars (Euryalida)

-The largest of the Ophiuroidea are the basket stars, which usually have five arms that can be over a meter wide.
-Each arm is divided into a series of branches and the tiniest of these are covered in velcro-like spines and a mucous layer to capture particles and plankton.
-Basket stars often anchor themselves with four arms while extending their fifth into strong currents to capture their food.
+The largest of the Ophiuroidea are the basket stars, which usually have five arms that can be more than a meter wide.
+Each arm is divided into a series of branches, and the tiniest of these are covered in velcro-like spines and a mucous layer to capture particles and plankton.
+Basket stars typically anchor themselves with four arms while extending their fifth into strong currents to capture food.
 In deep waters, basket stars can be very numerous.
 This group of ophiuroids is one of the most recent to originate and has a fossil record that begins in the Mesozoic.

 Basket stars from the Andaman Islands by: ‘Bubble Vision’ (YouTube).

 After the Deepwater Horizon oil spill of 2010 in the Gulf of Mexico, researchers began taking a closer look at the organisms living there.
 Months following the spill, oil found its way to the very bottom of the Gulf and began coating the thousands-of-years-old coral colonies with a black smothering layer of "floc" that resulted from oil spill contaminants.
 The corals were clearly suffering, coating themselves in mucus, losing polyps, and becoming covered in hydrozoans, which are a natural competitor for space on these deep-sea corals.